 - Appliance brand resources

-Doing your own research is an ideal way to not only start learning about appliance repair but to gain new skills, too.
+Doing your own research is an ideal way to not only start learning about appliance repair like the best appliance repair apps to use, but to gain new skills, too.

 Staying up-to-date is important for even the most experienced technicians since the appliance repair industry moves quickly and new appliances hit the market all the time.